guillaume-thomas/summit-mlops-2025/README.md

 ```
 ![011.png](assets/011.png)
 ![012.png](assets/012.png)
-- Then, create a new MLOps project with.
+- Then, create a new MLOps project with cookiecutter.
 You will need to create a new Personal Access Token in your Github account with repo and worklow rights to be able to push your project to your new repository.
 ![013.png](assets/013.png)
 ![014.png](assets/014.png)
 ![015.png](assets/015.png)